 Do not post any defamatory, abusive, profane, threatening, offensive, or illegal materials.
 Do not post any information or other material protected by copyright, without the permission of the copyright owner.
 By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.
 In addition, the posting party grants the New York State Society of CPAs and users of this site the nonexclusive right and license to display, copy, publish, distribute, transmit, print, and use such information or other material.

 Messages should not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or impliedly leads to price fixing, a boycott of another’s business, or other conduct intended to illegally restrict free trade.
 Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection, or termination of customers or suppliers.

-New York State Society of CPAs does not actively monitor the site for inappropriate postings and does not on its own undertake editorial control of postings.
-However, in the event that any inappropriate posting is brought to the attention of New York State Society of CPAs we will take all appropriate action.
+The New York State Society of CPAs does not actively monitor the site for inappropriate postings and does not on its own undertake editorial control of postings.
+However, in the event that any inappropriate posting is brought to the attention of the New York State Society of CPAs, we will take all appropriate action.